Nonexpansive directions in the Jeandel-Rao Wang shift: Abstract

 \section{Abstract}

 We show that $\{0,\varphi+3,-3\varphi+2,-\varphi+\frac{5}{2}\}$ is the set of slopes of nonexpansive directions for a minimal subshift in the Jeandel-Rao Wang shift, where $\varphi=(1+\sqrt{5})/2$ is the golden mean.
 This set is a topological invariant allowing to distinguish the Jeandel-Rao Wang shift from other subshifts.
-Moreover, we describe the combinatorial structure of the positive and negative resolutions of the Conway worms along the nonexpansive directions in terms of interval exchange transformations.
-The introduction finishes with pictures of nonperiodic Wang tilings corresponding to what Conway called the cartwheel tiling in the context Penrose tilings.
+Moreover, we describe the combinatorial structure of the two resolutions of the Conway worms along the nonexpansive directions in terms of irrational rotations of the unit interval.
+The introduction finishes with pictures of nonperiodic Wang tilings corresponding to what Conway called the cartwheel tiling in the context of Penrose tilings.
+The article concludes with open questions regarding the description of octopods and essential holes in the Jeandel-Rao Wang shift.